 • dizziness.

-1. lean meat of poultry, fish;
+1. lean poultry, fish;

 2. cereals, dry bread, eggs;

-3. spices (cloves, caraway seeds, bay leaves);
+3. spices (cloves, cumin, bay leaf);

 4. fermented milk products (cottage cheese, fermented baked milk, kefir);

-Features of the course of thrush in children
+Features of thrush in children

 The following signs indicate the possible presence of thrush in an infant: